 - (a) Persons Who May Join or Be Joined. - (1) Plaintiffs.
-Persons may join in one action as plaintiffs if: - (A) they assert any right to relief jointly, severally, or in the alternative with respect to or arising out of the same transaction, occurrence, or series of transactions or occurrences; - (B) any question of law or fact common to all plaintiffs will arise in the action; and - (C) the total amount claimed by the Plaintiffs does not exceed the court's jurisdictional limit as set forth in NRS 4.370. - (2) Defendants.
-Persons may be joined in one action as defendants if:
+Persons may join in one action as plaintiffs if: - (A) they assert any right to relief jointly, severally, or in the alternative with respect to or arising out of the same transaction, occurrence, or series of transactions or occurrences; - (B) any question of law or fact common to all plaintiffs will arise in the action; and - (C) the total amount claimed by the plaintiffs does not exceed the court's jurisdictional limit as set forth in NRS 4.370. - (2) Defendants.
+Persons may be joined in one action as defendants if any question of law or fact common to all defendants will arise in the action; and

-- (A) any right to relief is asserted against them jointly and severally, does not exceed the court's jurisdictional limit set forth in NRS 4.370, and arises out of the same transaction, occurrence, or series of transactions or occurrences; or - (B) any right to relief is asserted in the alternative arising out of the same transaction, occurrence, or series of transactions or occurrences and the amount claimed against either alternative defendant does not exceed the court's jurisdictional limit set forth in NRS 4.370; and - (C) in addition to the requirements of subsection 2(A) or 2(B), any question of law or fact common to all defendants will arise in the action. - (3) Extent of Relief.
+- (A) any right to relief asserted against them jointly and severally does not exceed the court's jurisdictional limit set forth in NRS 4.370 and arises out of the same transaction, occurrence, or series of transactions or occurrences; or - (B) any right to relief asserted in the alternative arising out of the same transaction, occurrence, or series of transactions or occurrences and the amount claimed against either alternative defendant does not exceed the court's jurisdictional limit set forth in NRS 4.370. - (3) Extent of Relief.
 Neither a plaintiff nor a defendant need be interested in obtaining or defending against all the relief demanded.
-The court may grant judgment to one or more plaintiffs according to their rights and against one or more defendants according to their liabilities. - (b) Protective Measures.
+The court may grant judgment to one or more plaintiffs according to their rights, and against one or more defendants according to their liabilities. - (b) Protective Measures.
 The court may issue orders-including an order for separate trials-to protect a party against embarrassment, delay, expense, or other prejudice that arises from including a person against whom the party asserts no claim and who asserts no claim against the party.